What you need to do to work and operate in the aviation industry after the UK leaves the EU.

-From 29 March 2019, if there is no EU exit deal, holders of airline operating licences and air operator’s certificates (AOC) would need to take action to ensure they can continue to operate in and out of the UK and the EU.
+Holders of airline operating licences and air operator’s certificates (AOC) would need to take action to ensure they can continue to operate in and out of the UK and the EU.
 Actions required would depend on individual circumstances.
 Each business and individual should consider the possible actions for:

 - flight operations permissions, approvals, variations and exemptions (PAVEs)